Killer whales are among the fastest swimming marine mammals.

 - Killer whales can swim at speeds of up to 45 kph (28 mph), but probably only for a few seconds at a time.

 - Killer whales usually cruise at much slower speeds, less than 13 kph (8 mph).
 They can cruise slowly for long periods of time.

 Killer whales are agile and maneuverable in the water.

 When swimming near the surface, a killer whale usually stays below water for 30 seconds or less.

-In a study done in the eastern North Pacific, resident killer whales repeated a pattern, usually making three or four 15 second dives followed by a dive that lasted about 3-4 minutes.
+In the eastern North Pacific, resident killer whales usually make three or four 15-second dives and then a dive that lasts about 3 to 4 minutes, repeating this pattern.

-In another study, average dive duration for North Pacific resident killer whales was approximately 2.3 minutes.
+- Average dive duration for resident killer whales is approximately 2.3 minutes.

 All marine mammals have physiological responses for diving.
 These responses enable a killer whale to conserve oxygen while under water.